nicoforclaude/claude-root-commander/plugins/root/templates/root_claude.md

 When showing BEFORE/AFTER code in suggestions:
 - BEFORE snippet must be copied from actual file (use Read tool first)
 - Never reconstruct BEFORE from memory
+- If cannot Read a file, **escalate to user** - don't invent or skip silently
+- **NEVER use disclaimers** like "illustrative", "pattern", "approximate" - this indicates validation failure
+- Red flag phrases to avoid: "will require reading", "at implementation time", "based on expected structure"

 **Optionize coverage** (what to generate options for):
 - Goals and scope